daddel80/notepadpp-multireplace/README.md

   - **Matches** — Shows the hit count for each entry.
 Double-click to navigate through matches (see [Search Results Window](#search-results-window)).
   - **Replaced** — Shows the number of replacements made for each 'Replace with' string.
   - **Comments** — Add custom comments to entries for annotations or additional context.
+  - **Modified** — Shows a persistent timestamp (YYYY-MM-DD HH:MM:SS) recording when each entry was last changed.
+Updated automatically on content changes, saved in CSV files.
   - **Delete** — Contains a delete button for each entry, allowing quick removal from the list.

+- **Dirty-Flag Indicator** — A subtle stripe appears at the left edge of rows that have been modified since the last save or load, providing a quick visual cue for unsaved changes.

 You can manage the visibility of the additional columns via the **Header Column Menu** by right-clicking on the header row.
+Columns can also be **reordered by dragging** their headers.
+Use **Reset Column Order** from the header right-click menu to restore the default layout.

 ### List Toggling
 The **"Use List"** button toggles between processing the entire list or just the single "Find what" / "Replace with" fields.
+You can also press **Ctrl+L** from anywhere in the panel to toggle the list.

 ### Column Locking